IBM/AI-on-Power-Level3/docs/Lab2/lab2-hands-on-guide.md

 10. Go back to the jupyter NB application in your browser and hit refresh (F5 shortcut in keyboard).
 You should be able to see the **RAG.ipynb** file listed.

       ![image](https://github.com/user-attachments/assets/e7e52a0c-a840-4a3d-b2ad-954040ced4ad)

+11. You're all set!
+Navigate to the browser window/tab hosting the jupyter NB and follow the instructions given in the NB to finish this lab.